open-resources/physics_bank/content/public/006.Force/Newton's Third Law/Force Vectors/force_vectors.md

       title: Force Vectors
     part1:
       ans1:
-        value: If two objects push on each other, their momenta will change by the same amount (though opposite directions).
+        value: If two objects push on each other, they will accelerate in opposite directions.
       ans2:
         value: If two objects push on each other, their velocities will change by the same amount (though opposite directions).